BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 └─$ file lesmis_decrypted
 lesmis_decrypted: Unicode text, UTF-8 (with BOM) text, with CRLF line terminators
 ```
 cool, we have them decoded already.
-But trust me when I say there's nothing there, just stories that are thoudands of lines and all 😂.
+But trust me when I say there's nothing there, just stories that are thousands of lines and all 😂.

 The next goal now is to look for the passphrase we can use to extract information from ```7.bmp```.